 Build it.
 Break it.
 Make it.

-The Engineering Technology program at EIU provides students with opportunities to apply engineering and effective technologies to make working designs, create solutions to complex problems, and be the technical communicator that workers, customers, and vendors demand.
+The Bachelors degree in Engineering Technology at EIU provides students with opportunities to apply engineering and effective technologies to make working designs, create solutions to complex problems, and be the technical communicator that workers, customers, and vendors demand.
 Engineering Technology students will design, develop, and create solutions through hands-on courses in automation, robotics, rapid prototyping, quality, safety engineering, machining, and production management.

 Through both classroom and laboratory instruction with hands-on experience, and a dual emphasis on technology and technical management concepts, Engineering Technology students develop the innovation and leadership skills that will allow them to succeed in both the workplace and obtaining specific certifications within their personal technical career choices.